CriMenghini/ADM/Homework_2/README.md

 ### Tips
 For any request:
-1. focus on a single month
+1. Focus on a single month, performing all your analysis over a single dataset.
-2. do the same analysis on the other months
+2. Repeat the same analysis on the other months.
-3. combine the results
+3. Combine the results!

 ### Bonus
 1. Repeat the entire analysis for other years (aggregating the results) then highlighting the differences you find among years.